DavidHe1127/Mr.He_HandBook/DevOps/AWS/CloudFront/README.md

 ### Static website hosting

 - Cloudfront supports 2 types of origins - s3 bucket and custom origin (a web server).
-- When using a Static Website endpoint with CloudFront, you still need to have the open bucket policy, as CloudFront needs access to your objects.
-When configuring CloudFront origin, and you use the S3 static website URL in the Origin, it will show as a Custom Origin.
+- When using a Static Website endpoint with CloudFront, you still need to have an open bucket policy, as CloudFront needs access to your objects.
+- When configuring CloudFront origin, and you use the S3 static website URL in the Origin, it will show as a Custom Origin.

 There are 2 strategies to restrict direct access to s3 origin